 There are arguments for and against leaving a VPN running in the background all the time.
 Some people regard their online privacy with a higher degree of concern than others, and people from countries where the internet is censored or monitored by the government, law enforcement, or ISPs, may want to keep their VPN on at all times just to enjoy the internet in the democratic and free manner in which it was conceived.

 Someone might have a VPN subscription mainly to access geo-blocked content such as Netflix, or get a wider range of live sport by watching overseas TV channels.
-Others might feel safer carrying the protection of a VPN for Android to help keep their data secure when they need to connect to an untrusted WiFi network.
+Others might feel safer carrying the protection of a VPN for Android to help keep their data secure when they need to connect to an untrusted WiFi network such as a public WiFi.

 Luckily, the best VPNs can be left on at all times without any worry.
 If you want to do this, make sure your VPN has a killswitch so that the internet connection will be cut off in the event of VPN failure, and you won’t be left unprotected without realising it.